jmespath/jmespath.site/docs/examples.rst

       ]
     }

 The first interesting thing here if the use of the function ``sort_by``.
-This function takes two arguments.
+In this example we are sorting the ``Contents`` array by the value of each ``LastModified`` key in each element in the ``Contents`` array.
+The ``sort_by`` function takes two arguments.
 The first argument is an array, and the second argument describes the key that should be used to sort the array.

+The second interesting thing in this expression is that the second argument starts ``&``, which creates an expression type.
+Think of this conceptually as a reference to an expression that can be evaluated later.
+If you are familiar with lambda and anonymous functions, expression types are similiar.
+The reason we use ``&LastModified`` instead of ``LastModified`` is because if the expression is ``LastModified``, it would be evaluated before calling the function, and given there's no ``LastModified`` key in the outer hash, the second second would evaluate to ``null``.
+Check out :ref:`function-evaluation` in the specification for more information on how functions are evaluated in JMESPath.

+And finally, the last interesting thing in this expression is the ``[*]`` immediately after the ``sort_by`` function call.
+The reason for this is that we want to apply the multiselect hash, the second half of the expression, to each element in the sorted array.
+In order to do this we need a projection.
+The ``[*]`` does exactly that, it takes the input array and creates a projection such that the multiselect hash ``{Key: Key, Size: Size}`` will be applied to each element in the list.

+There are other functions that take expression types that are similar to ``sort_by`` including :ref:`func-min-by` and :ref:`func-max-by`.